How-to-Fix-a-Starting-System-Fault

 A: Yes, you can test a starter without removing it.
 To do it, you’ll need a voltmeter and an ammeter.
 First, disconnect the negative cable from the battery.

-Then, connect the voltmeter to the positive terminal of the battery and the ammeter to the starter’s solenoid terminal.
+Then, connect the voltmeter to the battery’s positive terminal and the ammeter to the starter’s solenoid terminal.

 Finally, have someone turn the key to the “start” position while you observe the readings on the voltmeter and ammeter.
-If the voltmeter reading is normal and the ammeter reading is high, then the starter is most likely faulty.
+The starter is likely faulty if the voltmeter reading is normal and the ammeter reading is high.

 Q: How often should you change your starter?

-A: You should change your starter every 4 to 6 years, or sooner if it starts to show signs of wear.
-To extend the life of your starter, be sure to keep the battery in good condition and have it regularly tested.
+A: You should change your starter every 4 to 6 years or sooner if it shows signs of wear.
+To extend your starter’s life, keep the battery in good condition and have it regularly tested.

 Q: What are some signs that my starter is going bad?

-A: Some signs that your starter is going bad include unusual noise coming from the starter motor, the starter motor failing to start the engine, and the starter motor grinding or clicking when you turn the key.
+A: Some signs that your starter is failing include unusual noises coming from the starter motor, the starter motor failing to start the engine, and the starter motor grinding or clicking when you turn the key.

 Q: Will a bad starter damage my engine?